 - Highlights Of Bali Full-Day Tour

-Since its inception in 2002, Bali Zoo has extended its range of features in addition to its existing daily programs.
-The zoo prepared its night attraction package in 2007 which takes visitors to observe the hundreds of animals after dusk.
-This ‘Night at The Zoo’ enables you to observe Bali Zoo’s large number of nocturnal animals, held on Wednesday and Saturday nights from 18:00 to 21:00 local time, which is concluded by a fire dance show.
+Since opening in 2002, Bali Zoo has extended its range of features in addition to its existing daily programs.
+One of the unique offerings is a regular night attraction package that lets you observe the hundreds of animals after dusk.
+‘Night at The Zoo’ introduces you to Bali Zoo’s nocturnal animals, and is usually held twice a week from 6pm onwards, usually concluded by an exciting fire dance performance.

-By day, the zoo is a place where families and children can meet the various animals in the secure enclosures, including Sumatran tigers, white tigers, lions, babi rusa, deer, orang-utans, Komodo dragons, crocodiles, iguanas, turtles, snakes, Bali starlings, cassowaries, peacocks and many other exotic creatures.
+Even so, by day, the zoo is a place where families and children can meet the various animals in their secure enclosures.
+These include Sumatran tigers, white tigers, lions, babirusa, deer, orangutans, Komodo dragons, crocodiles, iguanas, turtles, snakes, Bali starlings, cassowaries, peacocks and many other exotic creatures.

 The zoo has also successfully bred a number of animals.
-Its Bengal tiger pair, named Buntung and Kartini, have produced seven generations of cubs, with names in the family including Queen, Celcia, King, Kartini, Buntung, Boy, Kesia, Delta, Rinjani, Lawu, Roy and Khan.
-The successful breeding program has produced over 15 tigers since 2007.
+Its Bengal tiger pair has produced generations of cubs, with names in the family including Queen, Celcia, King, Kartini, Buntung, Boy, Kesia, Delta, Rinjani, Lawu, Roy and Khan.
+The successful breeding program has produced well over a dozen tigers since 2007.

-Daily programs that you can engage in include feeding the animals, and if it's cute and cuddly that you're after – why not head down to the petting area and snuggle with a baby monkey?
+Daily programs that you can engage in include feeding the animals, and if it's cute and cuddly that you're after – why not head down to the petting area?
 The zoo staff will help take a photo for you or assist in taking one with your own camera.
 All of the inhabitants are fully cared for by the resident veterinarian.

 The Bali Zoo Park is within close reach of all the main tourist centres in central Bali, with signs strategically posted just after the main Ubud-Gianyar junction.
-The zoo is situated within the quaint locality of Singapadu, distanced well away from the heavy traffic of major roads.
+The zoo is situated within the quaint village locality of Singapadu, distanced well away from the heavy traffic of major roads.

-When you’re feeling peckish, there are dining facilities at the zoo include the Elephant View Restaurant, which serves Asian and is situated in the middle of the zoo with an open-air view of the elephant trail and gardens.
-The Okavango Restaurant, near the entrance is where to enjoy western selections while viewing the African lion enclosure daily from 09:00 to 17:00.
+When you’re feeling peckish, there are dining facilities at the zoo that include the Elephant View Restaurant.
+It serves Asian and is in the middle of the zoo with an open-air view of the elephant trail and gardens.
+The Okavango Restaurant, near the entrance, is where you can enjoy western selections with African lions in view through a glass enclosure.

-Activities outside the zoo grounds include an interesting village trek, which takes you on a trek through forests, lush rice paddies, rushing rivers, and rural Balinese village life at large.
-The two hour trek also includes a visit the area’s subak Gunung Temple, and return stopovers to the artisan homes of gold, silversmiths and stone carvers.
+Activities outside the zoo grounds include an interesting village trek, which takes you on a trek through forests, lush rice paddies, rushing rivers, and see rural Balinese village life at large.
+The 2-hour trek also includes a visit to the area’s Gunung temple as well as stopovers to the local communities of gold, silversmiths and stone carvers.

-Bali Zoo is wheelchair friendly, and the staff members on location are ready to assist visitors with disabilities.
+Bali Zoo is wheelchair-friendly, and the staff members are ready to assist visitors with disabilities.
 You can take home some good memories of Bali Zoo with special merchandise such as photo frames, T-shirts, mugs, egg paintings and many other interesting handicrafts are available at the souvenir shop inside the zoo and at the restaurants.